4 Maccabees: Authorship, date, and title

 The book is generally dated between 20 and 130 CE.
 Elias J. Bickerman suggests a composition date somewhere between 20–54 CE; Moses Hadas agrees with that range and further suggests that perhaps around 40 CE during the reign of Roman Emperor Caligula would fit.
 Other scholars such as André Dupont-Sommer support a later date, perhaps during the reign of Emperor Hadrian (118–135 CE).

 The last chapter differs from the earlier chapters in style, and is a somewhat disorganized summary of what has been stated before.
 According to some scholars, this might be evidence that the last chapter is a later addition to the work, though this is disputed.
 The argument in favor of it being an original part of the composition is that the book would have a weak ending without the final chapter, and that the style and vocabulary of the final chapter is not as different as claimed.
 The change of direction with chapter 17 supports the view of the work as a homily held before a Greek-speaking audience on the feast of Hanukkah, as advanced by Ewald and Freudenthal, where this would be a rhetorical element to draw the listeners into the discourse.
 Others hold that a homily would have to be based on scriptural texts, which this work is only loosely.

 In terms of genre, the book resembles both the panegyric or encomium (speeches in honor of a particular person or subject) as well as the philosophical diatribe.
 The work has a clearly Stoic stamp as the thesis it seeks to demonstrate is that "pious reason exercises mastery over the emotions" (4 Maccabees 1:1).
 The adjective "pious," however, is critically important: the author is altering the common topic ("reason can master the emotions") in order to suggest that it is the mind that has been trained in the piety and exercises in the practices of the Jewish Law that is equipped to exercise the mastery that Greek ethicists praise.
-The work resonates also with sentiments articulated by other philosophical schools such as Platonism as well.
+The work also resonates with sentiments articulated by other philosophical schools such as Platonism.